 Educational Program in Younger Women Who Have Recently Finished Treatment for Stage I or Stage II Breast Cancer

-RATIONALE: An educational program may improve coping and quality of life in younger women who have recently been treated for early-stage breast cancer.
+RATIONALE: Educational programs may improve coping and quality of life in younger women who have recently been treated for early-stage breast cancer.

-- Design, implement, and evaluate an educational intervention specifically aimed at improving adjustment among younger women who have been newly diagnosed with and treated for stage I or II breast cancer and who are ending the active phase of treatment.
+- Design, implement, and evaluate an educational intervention and a nutrition education intervention specifically aimed at improving adjustment among younger women who have been newly diagnosed with and treated for stage I or II breast cancer and who are ending the active phase of treatment.

-- Determine the processes through which the intervention affects quality of life.
+- Determine the processes through which the interventions affect quality of life.

-- Assess whether the intervention was differentially effective for different groups of women.
+- Assess whether the interventions are differentially effective for different groups of women.

 - Determine how women who decline participation differ from those who participate.